Nurlan Nigmatulin: Political career

-Chairman of the Mazhilis (2012–2014, 2016–2022)
+Chairman of the Mäjilis (2012–2014, 2016–2022)

-At the 2012 Kazakh legislative election, Nigmatulin was elected as the member of the lower house Mazhilis from the Nur Otan party list at the time when other political parties made a comeback since 2004.
+At the 2012 Kazakh legislative election, Nigmatulin was elected as the member of the lower house Mäjilis from the Nur Otan party list at the time when other political parties made a comeback since 2004.
 In the first opening session, he was chosen as the chairman of the Mazhilis, as well as the parliamentary leader of Nur Otan on 20 January 2012.

-On 21 June 2016, Nigmatulin became the member of Mazhilis again and the following day on 22 June, he was unanimously elected as its chairman.
+On 21 June 2016, Nigmatulin became the deputy of the Mäjilis again and the following day on 22 June, he was unanimously elected as its chairman.
 Just after assuming the post, Nigmatulin in an interview with Vlast.kz in August 2016, declared the Parliament to be open to dialogue "with constructive forces, but not with those who declare 'empty slogans'", promising for the legislative hearings to become "open and transparent to society" within the coming autumn session.

-On 22 August 2019, Nigmatulin was chosen to be the parliamentary leader of the Nur Otan faction in the Mazhilis.
+On 22 August 2019, Nigmatulin was chosen to be the parliamentary leader of the Nur Otan faction in the Mäjilis.
 Following the 2021 legislative elections, he was reelected to these posts simultaneously.

-Nigmatulin announced his resignation from the Mazhilis chairmanship on 1 February 2022.
+Nigmatulin announced his resignation from the Mäjilis chairmanship on 1 February 2022.
 From there, he gave remarks during his lawmaking career, saying: "These years will remain in my heart as one of the most significant and important in my life."
 He also wished the MPs in success for implementing all the tasks and reforms carried out today by President Kassym-Jomart Tokayev.
 Nigmatulin was succeeded by Erlan Qoşanov, who prior to that served as Tokayev's chief of staff.

 Nigmatulin as a chairman considered bills related to countering terrorism and extremism, regulating migration, health care and social and labor relations, developing local self-government, ecology, transport, the activities of the courts and other issues.
-During his tenure, Mazhilis MPs began collaborating more with the expert communities, representatives of other political parties not included in the parliament, as well as the civil sector and vloggers.
+During his tenure, Mäjilis deputies began collaborating more with the expert communities, representatives of other political parties not included in the parliament, as well as the civil sector and vloggers.
 While several MPs became more active within social media.